Ashley Stewart Vendor

 4) Done-for-You Program If You Want Karen Waksman and Her Team to Reach Out to Your Top Dream Retail Chains On Your Behalf – And You Have a Retail-Ready Product, Check Out our Epic Done-For-You Service by Clicking Here!

-5) In Person Events – If You Want to Learn LIVE and Meet Karen Waksman in Person at Our Next “America’s Next Retail Product: LIVE Event with Other Like-Minded Individuals in Beautiful San Diego, CA!
-We Would LOVE to Have You Join Us by Clicking Here!
+5) LIVE Matchmaking Events with Retail Buyers – If You Want to Participate in our Next Buyer Matchmaking Event and Meet Karen Waksman at “Retail MBA LIVE” with Other Like-Minded Individuals, We Would LOVE to Have You Join Us by Clicking Here!
+We Partner with the World’s Largest Retailers to Showcase Your Product!

 Check Out Our Additional Blog Posts Here: